bbc/sqs-consumer/README.md

 #### Options

-* `queueUrl` - _String_ - the SQS queue URL
+* `queueUrl` - _String_ - The SQS queue URL
-* `region` - _String_ - the AWS region
+* `region` - _String_ - The AWS region
-* `handleMessage` - _Function_ - a function to be called whenever a message is receieved.
+* `handleMessage` - _Function_ - A function to be called whenever a message is receieved.
 Receives an SQS message object as its first argument and a function to call when the message has been handled as its second argument (i.e. `handleMessage(message, done)`).
-* `waitTime` - _Number_ - time in milliseconds to wait after recieving a message before requesting another one.
+* `waitTime` - _Number_ - An optional time in milliseconds to wait after recieving a message before requesting another one.
 This enables you to throttle the rate at which messages will be received. (default `100`);
 * `sqs` - _Object_ - An optional [AWS SQS](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html) object to use if you need to configure the client manually

 ### `consumer.start()`